 - Weight loss and inadequate diet

 The condition is diagnosed symptomatically.
-It means the doctor will look for the underlying conditions such as a fever or presence of some genetic problems.
-Blood tests and physical examination are used to determine the fundamental cause of the condition.
+It means the doctor will look for the symptoms to trace underlying conditions such as a fever or presence of some genetic problems.
+If any suspicious symptoms are detected, the doctor would suggest blood tests and physical examination to determine the fundamental cause of the condition.

-Is There A Treatment For Toddler’s Night Sweats?
+Is There A Treatment For Night Sweats In Toddlers?

-If an underlying medical problem causes night sweats, then that condition would be treated first.
-The following procedures are used to deal with chronic night sweating (12):
+In cases where an underlying medical problem is causing night sweats, that condition must be treated first.
+Treatment may depend on various aspects such as the part of the body that’s affected, potential cause, and severity.
+According to diagnosis, the following procedures may be used to deal with chronic night sweating (11):

-- Topical ointments: It contains substances called antiperspirants, which block the sweat ducts leading to lesser perspiration.
+- Topical ointments: These contain substances called antiperspirants that block the sweat ductsiXTube that carries sweat from the glands to the skin’s surface leading to lesser perspiration.
 Ointments are applied once every 24 hours before the toddler goes to bed.
-Topical creams and antiperspirant talcum powders are usually sufficient to control night sweating in toddlers.
+Topical creams and antiperspirant talcum powders are usually enough to control night sweating in toddlers.
 The subsequent treatment methods are seldom used.

-- Oral medications: These medicines are called anticholinergic agents and subdue the quantity of sweat produced.
+- Oral medications: These medicines are called anticholinergic agentsiXMedication that blocks signals from nerves that direct sweat glands to produce sweat and subdue the quantity of sweat produced.
 They do not, however, prevent sweating.

 How To Stop Night Sweats In Toddlers?

 - Dress the toddler in loose-fitting nightwear to alleviate the chances of sweating.
-Also, choose natural fabrics such as cotton or linen for toddlers as it facilitates ventilation.
-Natural fabrics also soak sweat thus letting it evaporate quickly.
+Also, choose natural fabrics such as cotton or linen for toddlers as they facilitate ventilation.
+Natural fabrics also soak sweat, thus letting it evaporate quickly.

 - Select light bedding and do not tuck the toddler in layers of blankets if he is prone to night sweats.
 Instead, pick a lightweight blanket or a comfortable bed sheet that is breathable.
 Avoid pillows that are so soft that the toddler’s head sinks into it, as it limits ventilation near the toddler’s head.

-- Keep the room ventilated and regulate the room temperature so that it is not too warm and there is an adequate flow of air.
-If it is humid, purchase a dehumidifier.
-Excess humidity can make the toddler sweat.
+- Keep the room ventilated and regulate the room temperature so that it is not too warm, and there is an adequate flow of air.
+If it is humid, purchase a dehumidifier, as excess humidity may also make the toddler sweat.